fairdirect/foodrescue-app/README.md

 If you use Qt Creator as your IDE, here are ways to make developing for this (and other) applications pleasant and efficient:

 1. **If not on Ubuntu: Adapt your `QML_IMPORT_PATH`.** The `QML_IMPORT_PATH` is needed for Qt Creator's code completion to work.
 Otherwise, it will complain at QML `import` statements but builds would still succeed.
 This application already defines `QML_IMPORT_PATH` for all required QML files as found in Ubuntu Linux based distributions, using [this technique](https://stackoverflow.com/a/62202304).
-If you're not on Ubuntu, you may have to add some directories, as follows:
+If you're not on Ubuntu, you may have to add some directories by defining CMake variable `QML_IMPORT_PATH` according to [these instructions](https://stackoverflow.com/a/62222947).

-    1. In Qt Creator, open the "Projects" sidebar tab and there go to "Build & Run → [your build config's entry] → Build → CMake".

-    2. In the list of CMake configuration settings, set the value of setting `QML_IMPORT_PATH` according to your system.
-To add multiple directories, separate them with "`;`".

 ### 5.3.
 Release Process